guyfussfeld/Bricker/README.md

 # Bricker Game

-A classic **Breakout-style arcade game** built in Java.
+A fast-paced arcade game where the player controls a paddle to bounce a ball and break bricks.
-Control the paddle and destroy all the bricks to win!
+The game world includes multiple brick types with different collision behaviors, creating varied challenges for the player.

 <p float="left">
   <img src="images/screenshot1.jpeg" width="400" height="300"/>